leolobski/CNOT-dihedral/CNOT-dihedral-blog-post.md

 ## Diagonal gates in ZX: reducing $T$-count with the ZX-calculus.

 We have seen that phase polynomials are a useful technique for normalising diagonal circuits and distinguish between them.
-Degree reduction rules as and rule 13 in the paper are directly imported from this formalism.
+Degree reduction rules and rule 13 in the paper are directly imported from this formalism.
 We have seen that most of those rules can be derived from th ZX calculus although rules 9 and 13 are very hard to show.
 In this section we import those rules in the ZX calculus, we introduce diagrammatic phase gadgets to represent the diagonal circuits and show that we can reduce T-count in ZX using the phase polynomial formalism.

 <img width = "700" src = "https://raw.githubusercontent.com/leolobski/CNOT-dihedral/master/assets/R13.png"